FAQs

 • Many of the courses are clearly marked as Honors by having an “H” included after the number (CS 378H, or EL 350H).
 Additionally, courses offered directly by the Honors program have the “HN” designation at the beginning (HN-300H, or HN-400H).

-• Finally, there are some courses that aren’t listed with the “H,” but students can still get Honors credit.
+• Some courses aren’t listed with an “H,” but students can still get Honors credit.
 Talk to your instructor and an Honors program advisor if you would like to take this option.

 The Honors Program is designed for talented and motivated students to get even more out of their academic experience.
 We want them to be part of a culture that dreams big and does the hard work to get there.
 I like to ask students if they could imagine winning a Nobel Prize in Economics or a Pulitzer Prize in journalism, becoming the Secretary of Education or an entrepreneurial physician who starts something like Doctors Without Borders.
 We have great students, and we want to offer a program built on both aspiration and perspiration.
 The value comes in the process by which we pursue world-changing achievements.